 Why is Teaching Elementary Math Vocabulary Words Important?

 In many ways, learning math is like learning a foreign language.
 In order to be successful in math, students must become fluent with the vocabulary.

 Let’s think about this.
 Math consists of symbols, numbers, and geometric figures.
 Those three things alone make understanding math more than just grasping a concept.
 Now, let’s take into account all the words that we may hear in our everyday lives that take on an entirely different meaning when used as “math vocabulary words.”.
 Some examples include odd, even, product, positive, negative, power, and difference.

 Since these words have very different connotations or meanings in our day to day lives, it is extremely important that we ALWAYS include teaching vocabulary as part of our math instruction.
 You should also provide consistent opportunities for students to practice the math vocabulary words verbally, in writing, and in the context of math problems.
 Learn more about integrating writing and math in this blog post!

-The good news is that learning math vocabulary terms (also called math names) can actually be fun for your elementary students if you incorporate it into your classroom through math wall displays (like a math word wall), mini lessons on new vocabulary, number talk experiences inviting students to use math talk to share their thinking with a partner or the class, and engaging center games and activities.
+The good news is that learning math vocabulary terms (also called math names) can be fun for your elementary students.
+You can incorporate it into your classroom through math wall displays (like a math word wall), mini lessons on new vocabulary, number talk experiences inviting students to use math talk to share their thinking with a partner or the class, and engaging center games and activities.

 How to Teach Math Vocabulary Words in 5 Easy Steps